labpano/pilot-control-protocol/PilotControlProtocol-en.md

 ### LiveStream - Reset State

-**Function:**  If stream error, you need to call this interface and set the state to not streaming.
+**Function:**  If stream error, you need to call this interface and set the state to not streaming.(This interface must be called when camera._setLiveStart returns error)

 **Call Mode:**  http+json,Post